bnb-chain/bnb-chain.github.io/docs/truffle-new.md

 $ truffle migrate --network testnet
 ```

-Contract will be deployed on Binance Chain Chapel Testnet, it look like this:
+Contract will be deployed on BNB Smart Chain Testnet, it look like this:

 ```js
 1_initial_migration.js